 2023 VA Disability Pay Rates – Frequently Asked Questions (FAQs)

-Yes, VA disability compensation benefits are projected to increase by 8.9% in 2023.
+Yes, VA disability compensation benefits will increase by 8.7% in 2023.

-On October 13, 2022, the SSA will make its official Cost of Living Adjustment (COLA) announcement, which affects more than 75 million Americans who receive Social Security and Supplemental Security Income (SSI) benefits, VA disability and pension benefits, military retirement pay, and other government benefits.
+On October 13, 2022, the SSA announced its official Cost of Living Adjustment (COLA) of 8.7% for 2023, which affects more than 75 million Americans who receive Social Security and Supplemental Security Income (SSI) benefits, VA disability and pension benefits, military retirement pay, and other government benefits.

 Yes!
 VA disability pay is tax free at both the federal and state level.